Chart Color Schemes

 Annandale displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

 Annandale's dwelling structure, as per the latest Census, consisted of 22.8% houses and 77.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's figures of 30.0% houses and 70.0% other dwellings.
-Home ownership in Annandale was at 26.4%, with mortgaged dwellings at 31.4% and rented dwellings at 42.2%.
-The median monthly mortgage repayment was $3,467, lower than Sydney metro's average of $3,500.
-Median weekly rent in Annandale was $570, compared to Sydney metro's $600.
-Nationally, Annandale's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+This compares to Sydney metro's 30.0% houses and 70.0% other dwellings.
+Home ownership in Annandale was at 26.4%, with the rest mortgaged (31.4%) or rented (42.2%).
+The median monthly mortgage repayment was $3,467, below Sydney metro's average of $3,500.
+Median weekly rent was $570, compared to Sydney metro's $600.
+Nationally, Annandale's mortgage repayments were significantly higher than the Australian average of $1,863, with rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing